carla-simulator/carla/Docs/benchmark_creating.md

-In this tutorial we are going to show how to create a basic experimental suite and a trivial forward going agent.
+In this tutorial we are going to show how to create a basic experiment suite and a trivial forward going agent.

 ####Defining the Agent

-The tested agent must  inherit the base *Agent* class
+The tested agent must  inherit the base *Agent* class.
+Lets start by deriving a simple Forward agent.

     from carla.agent.agent import Agent
     from carla.client import VehicleControl